Cedric-Hj/DevOps-CICD-WebApp/Doc/2- Jenkins Setup.md

 ### Jenkins setup Wizard
 in the browser, go the <IP_Address:8081> to start the jenkins setup wizard

-Get the security code located in the Jenkins instance:
+- Get the security code located in the Jenkins instance:

 ```  sh
 cat /var/lib/jenkins/secrets/initialAdminPassword
 ```
-Insert the security code into the Jenkins setup wizard.
+- Insert the security code into the Jenkins setup wizard.

-### Setup Admin User
-Insert the user and password values to create your admin account.
+- Insert the user and password values to create your admin account.

-### Install Suggested Plugins
-Install the default plugins recommended by Jenkins.
+- Install the default plugins recommended by Jenkins.

-### Jenkins Default URL Step
+- Jenkins Default URL Step set to <IP_Address:8081>
-add <IP_Address:8081>

 ## Configure GitHub <-> Jenkins Connection
 For better security, the connection will be made using ssh.